nutanix/ntnx-api-cmdlet-help/md/en-US/Start-VM.md

 ```

 ## DESCRIPTION
-Sets power state on to given VM.
+Sets power state ON for a given VM.

 ## EXAMPLES